fern-api/fern/docs/README.md

 2. Autogenerate idiomatic & typesafe clients and servers
 3. Supports WebSocket and REST APIs
 4. Easily manage backwards compatiblity

-Fern is interoperable with Open API so you are never locked in.

 ## Example Spec